sadjadtalakoob74/sadjadtalakoob74/README.md

 **Here we go**

 - 👨🏻‍💻 I’m currently working on Flutter team
-- 🎯 I’m currently developing with Flutter, Java
+- 🎯 I’m recently start Flutte Testing
-- 🌱 I’m currently learning Spring boot & Hive
+- 🌱 In future i will add some Kotlin projects to my repos

 <!--- 🤔 I’m looking for help with ...
 - 👯 I’m looking to collaborate on ...